-- Insulation R-values are minimum acceptable levels and must be determined according to FTC rule. - R-values for walls represent the sum of cavity insulation plus insulated sheathing, if any.
+- Insulation R-values are minimum acceptable levels and must be determined according to Federal Trade Commission rule. - R-values for walls represent the sum of cavity insulation plus insulated sheathing, if any.
 The second R-value for mass walls applies when more than half the insulation is on the interior of the mass wall. - The insulation for basement walls must be from the top of the wall down 10 feet below grade or to the basement floor, whichever is less.
 Basement wall insulation is not required in warm-humid locations as defined in IECC Figure R301.1 and Table R301.1.
-Insulation requirements for crawl space walls are further specified in IECC section R402.2.10. - Floor insulation must be installed to maintain contact with the underside of the subfloor decking. - Access doors from conditioned spaces to unconditioned spaces (e.g., attics and crawl spaces) shall be weatherstripped and insulated to a level equivalent to the insulation on the surrounding surfaces. - Insulation requirements for slab on grade floors are further specified in IECC section R402.2.9.
+Insulation requirements for crawl space walls are further specified in IECC section R402.2.11. - Floor insulation must be installed to maintain contact with the underside of the subfloor decking.
+Refer to the code for details allowing insulation to be installed on the lower side of the ceiling cavity. - Access doors from conditioned spaces to unconditioned spaces (e.g., attics and crawl spaces) shall be weatherstripped and insulated to a level equivalent to the insulation on the surrounding surfaces.
+Vertical access doors are permitted to meet the fenestration requirements in Table R402.1.2. - Insulation requirements for slab on grade floors are further specified in IECC section R402.2.10.
 R-5 shall be added to the required slab edge R-values for heated slabs.
-Insulation

-- depth shall be the depth of the footing or 2 feet, whichever is less in climate zones 2-3 for heated slabs. - Special Insulation exceptions related to ceilings with attic spaces, ceilings without attic spaces, masonry veneer and thermally isolated sunrooms are set forth in IECC section R402.
+• Special Insulation exceptions related to ceilings with or without attic spaces, masonry veneer and thermally isolated sunrooms are set forth in IECC section R402.

-Ducts (IECC Section R403.2)
+Ducts (IECC Section R403.3)

-- Ducts must be tested and verified to have total leakage of no more than 4cfm/100 sq. ft. (or 3cfm if air handler is not installed), except where air handler and all ducts are inside conditioned space. - Supply ducts in attics shall be sealed and insulated to a minimum of R-8.
-All other ducts shall be sealed and insulated to a minimum of R-6.
-Ducts or portions thereof located completely inside the building thermal envelope are exempted from the insulation requirement.
+• Ducts must be tested and verified to have total leakage of no more than 4cfm/100 sq. ft. (or 3cfm if air handler is not installed), except where air handler and all ducts are located inside conditioned space.
 Air handlers and filter boxes must also be properly sealed.